 Should I use these services?

-As mentioned above, read the terms and conditions before signing up.
+Again, read the terms and conditions before signing up.
 It’s also good to weigh the pros and cons:

-- You can make a plan to pay over time to help you budget: If you have things you need or want to buy, you're not obligated to pay for it, in full, at checkout.
+If you have things you need or want to buy, you're not obligated to pay for it, in full, at checkout.

-- You don't need great credit to use it: Most services do a soft credit check, which won't hurt your credit score.
+Most services do a soft credit check, which won't hurt your credit score.

-- It's simpler than a loan or credit card: If you've had trouble with credit cards or don't like using them, this is an easier method than applying for a credit card or personal loan.
+If you've had trouble with credit cards or don't like using them, this is an easier method than applying for a credit card or personal loan.

-- You might not get approved for the full amount: Even if you don't have a strong credit history, it's still a factor in determining if you're eligible for the full amount requested.
+Even if you don't have a strong credit history, it's still a factor in determining if you're eligible for the full amount requested.
 There's a chance you might not get approved for the full amount you're requesting.

-- Not all purchases are eligible: Even if the retailer is a partner, not all purchases qualify.
+Even if the retailer is a partner, not all purchases qualify.
 For instance, AfterPay has a $35 minimum installment payment, so if your order equals less than that, it's not eligible.

-Installment plan services is one way to finance large purchases over a short period of time, if you choose a structure that works with your spending habits.
+Installment plan services are one way to finance large purchases over a short period of time, if you choose a structure that works with your spending habits.
 Although IHMVCU doesn’t offer online installment plans, you can use your IHMVCU debit or credit card to complete your purchases.